saeugetier/photobooth/README.md

 Used camera: Photo camera connected via USB with GPhoto2 - See supported cameras: http://www.gphoto.org/proj/libgphoto2/support.php
 Qt GPhoto2 plugin: https://github.com/dept2/qtmultimedia-gphoto

+The software can be build to run on a local PC.
+Or it can run on an Raspberry Pi.
+In order to get the best performance and integration, the recipes for Yocto can be used: https://github.com/saeugetier/poky-photobooth

 ## Hardware
 Camera: Canon EOS 450D